princed145/Pneumonia-detection-tool-/README.md

 # Title
 X-ray Image Classifier for Pneumonia Detection
 # Introduction/Description
 Pneumonia is one of the leading causes of death worldwide, particularly among young children and the elderly.
-It is estimated to be responsible for millions of deaths annually.
+It is estimated to be responsible for millions of deaths annually.<br>
 There were an estimated 880,000 deaths from pneumonia in children under the age of five in 2016.
 Most were less than 2 years of age.
 2.5 million people died from pneumonia in 2019.
 Almost a third of all victims were children younger than 5 years, it is the leading cause of death for children under 5.
 Accurately diagnosing pneumonia is challenging and involves several steps.